-All students pursuing a degree in History are required to complete the Core Curriculum.
+All students pursuing a degree in history are required to complete the core curriculum.
 Students are not normally allowed to register for 300 or 400 level course without having completed one junior course.

-All HIE 400 level courses are designed as seminar courses.

-Note: if enrolment in one of these exceeds 18, priority will be given to those students who require them to fulfil mandatory degree requirements.
-Authority to authorize exceeding this cap rests with the Head of the History Department.
+All the HIE400-level courses are designed as seminar courses.
+If enrolment in one of these exceeds 18, priority will be given to those students who require them to fulfil mandatory degree requirements.
+Authority to authorize exceeding this cap rests with the head of the history department.